 You can submit a PBJ using manual submission, meaning someone from your facility inputs the relevant data by hand into the CMS system.
 Manual submission takes a considerable amount of time and can lead to data entry errors.
 Another option is to use an automated time tracking and payroll system to format the data to meet CMS standards and requirements for you.

 Using an automated software program minimizes the risk of human error or data entry mistakes.
 It also saves your team time and energy, allowing them to focus on more important issues, such as providing the best care possible to residents.
 If you decide to automate the submission process, make sure you choose a software program that fully complies with CMS regulations and specifications.
+Another advantage of submitting your PBJ with software is that it can offer advanced predictions based on the information.
+SmartLinx, for example, can predict your five-star ratings.

 CMS uses the data found in a PBJ as part of its facility evaluation and ranking process.
 Staffing is one of the measures CMS uses to determine how to rank a facility.
 If the data in a PBJ reveals that a facility is consistently understaffed, it could drop down in the rankings.
 Facilities that rely on contract workers or higher turnover rates can also see their rankings drop.